dareljohnson/hack-assembler/README.md

 An assembler that translates Hack assembly language instructions to Hack 16-bit machine language (binary) for the Hack computer.

+Our assembler translates the symbolic instructions into binary micro-codes understood by the computer.
+This assembler performs parsing, symbol resolution, and code generation.

 ## Example program

 An excerpt from an assembly program in a file called prog.asm.